-During the presentations, we will hand out feedback sheets and expect that every student is able to identify a challenge or insight and is able to ask one question.
+During the presentations, we will hand out feedback sheets (see Appendix B) and expect that every student is able to identify a challenge or insight and is able to ask one question.
 We will have a few minutes for questions after each presentation.